 1. Myrtle Beach, South Carolina

-With 60 miles of white-sand beaches, it's no wonder that Myrtle Beach is South Carolina's top resort destination for college students.
-Since spring break isn't during peak tourist season, rates are lower, but the weather is still great for enjoying all the things to see and do.
+With 60 miles of white-sand beaches, it's no wonder that Myrtle Beach is South Carolina's top beach destination for college students.
+Since spring break isn't during peak tourist season, rates are lower, but the weather is still great for enjoying all the things to see and do in Myrtle Beach.

 2. Cancún, Mexico